Jelemy/ACTIVE_DIRECTORY_LAB_PROJECT/README.md

 ---

-## 4.3 Software Deployment
+## Software Deployment

-To ensure all band members had access to MuseScore for digital sheet-music editing, the software was deployed automatically using Group Policy Software Installation (GPSI).
+To ensure all band members had access to MuseScore for digital sheet-music editing, the software was deployed automatically using Group Policy Software Installation.
 Instead of deploying through User Configuration, the installation was done through Computer Configuration.
 This ensures the software is installed once per machine, rather than re-installing individually for every user who logs in—making the process more efficient and preventing unnecessary repeated installs.

 ---